sul-dlss-deprecated/discovery-dispatcher/README.md

 Should be run automatically via Travis-CI

 ## Cronjob
 The dispatcher depends on a cron job that is scheduled to run every 15 minutes.
 You can change the schedule from ```config/schedule.rb```.
 The cronjob is calling "DiscoveryDispatcher.Monitor.run" to read the updates from purl fetcher server.
+The cronjob logs its activities on ```log/query_purl_fetcher.log```

 ## DelayedJob
 The dispatcher is using delayed_job as to enequque the upcoming feeds from the purl fetcher.
 The delayed job process is restarted automatically within each deployment.
 To restart the delayed_job process manaually, you need to run the following command from the release_directory